Applied Adult Social Work

 - MASTERCLASS: - Diversity, Equalities and Inclusion in Adult social care: meeting the needs of marginalised groups (12th July 2023).
 A half-day online seminar based on messages from research and from safeguarding adult reviews reveal a number of issues that impact upon access to help for members of several different and intersecting marginalised groups.
 This includes LGBTQ people, asylum seekers, and people who identify as neurodiverse.
 The seminar will bring together some key messages from research, case law and SARs along with some expert speakers to explore distinctive experiences and lessons to be learned for assessors and providers.

-Please use the links below to apply for/book on any of the modules, masterclasses and conference - module fees are listed.
+Please use the links below to apply for/book on any of the modules and masterclasses - module fees are listed.
 Further down the page you can explore the specific attendance dates and how the credit-bearing modules will be assessed.

 Fees and Funding for 2022/23